Aghostraa/PrivaCT/README.md

 ---

-PrivaCT bridges the gap between Certificate Transparency and user trust, ensuring a safer and more transparent browsing experience.
+PrivaCT bridges the gap between Certificate Transparency and user trust, ensuring safer, more private and more transparent browsing experience.

 ## Development setup 👨‍💻